What is the “Demand Stage,” and What is a “Demand Package?”

 However, in some cases we can submit the demand package to the insurance company reviewing your claim and then submit supplemental packages as needed.
 This is not common but is necessary in cases where our clients continue treatment for long periods of time.

 “What happens after the demand package is sent to the insurance company?”

 Once the demand package is sent to the insurance company, our personal injury team normally allows the adjuster 30 to 60 days to review the demand package.
 There are times when this process is shorter and other times when it is longer.

 During this time, we prepare to negotiate by reviewing all of the medical records, bills and economic damages.
 If the insurance company has not answered our demand in a reasonable amount of time, we will contact them to start the negotiations process.
 After the adjuster makes the contact, we will begin negotiations.

 Our goal is to settle your case in a timely and efficient manner.
 However, we also want to ensure that you receive fair compensation.
 The negotiations process can take some time, but our firm is dedicated to protecting your best interests.

 We will keep you updated during this process and you may call for an update anytime.

-Once we reach a final offer, one of our attorneys will contact you to discuss your best legal options, which include settling the claim or filing a lawsuit.
+Once we reach a final offer, your attorney will contact you to discuss your best legal options, which may include settling the claim or filing a lawsuit.

 Questions About the Demand Process?